Earth Day 2024

 Who: Elementary and Middle School Classes

 When: Programs are offered on weekdays throughout the month of April.
-If you’re unable to make it during the month let us know and we’ll look for a date that can work for you.
+If you’re unable to make it during the month, let us know and we’ll look for a date that can work for you.
 Typically, programs begin at 9:30am and conclude by noon for lunch.
+Guided hikes can be arranged for the afternoon.
 These times can vary depending on individual school schedules and group size.